Hypertension

 Urgent (Category 1)

-🚩 Severe persistent hypertension (over 180/110 but below 220/140) in patients with known ischaemic heart disease or cardiomyopathy) without emergency referral concerning features (Select to display above)
+- Severe persistent hypertension (greater than 180/110mmHg but less than 220/140mmHg) in patients with known ischaemic heart disease or cardiomyopathy) without Emergency Referral Criteria concerning features

-Guideline for the pharmacological treament of hypertension in adults)
+Guideline for the pharmacological treatment of hypertension in adults

 Urgent referrals should be accompanied by a phone call to the Consultant/Registrar to organise urgent review.